etheleon/readSim/README.md

 #### Complete genomes

-In its first run, readSim takes abundance information and selects complete genomes (RefSeq and gapless) This is done buy first
+In its first run, readSim takes abundance information and selects complete genomes (RefSeq and gapless) This is done by first searching NCBI taxonomy for the leaf nodes of the given genera and randomly selecting for one.

 #### Scaffolds and contigs WGS (Optional)